I could write a whole book about my favorite amber perfume, but no one would read it.

 Golden Amber.
 It smells how it looks.
 I love it when things make sense.

-Sadly discontinued, I use my decant sparingly and carefully.
+Sadly discontinued from the Private Blend collection, I use my decant sparingly and carefully.

 It would be perfect for a wedding or another significant event, like a sad Sunday.

 Defining a state of mind with a scent.
 Calm and meditative.
 A great name.
-I can smell the Moroccan desert even though I’ve never been there.
+I can smell the Saharan desert even though I’ve never been there.
+Truly a feat of perfumery that illustrates artisan craft for all of us.

 I am reminded of authentic oriental perfume oil with the scent of styrax.